showermat/squashserve/README.md

   - `lib/radix_tree*` are copyright 2010, Yuuki Takano, and have been modified to suit the needs of this project.
 The originals can be obtained from <https://github.com/ytakano/radix_tree>.

   - `lib/json.hpp` is copyright 2013-2016, Niels Lohmann, and is released under the MIT License.
 The original can be obtained from <https://github.com/nlohmann/json>.

+  - `resources/fonts` and `resources/css/font-awesome*.css` are from the Font Awesome project by Dave Gandy, released under the Creative Commons license 3.0.
+The originals can be obtained from <http://fontawesome.io>.

   - `resources/js/jquery-2.1.4.min.js` is copyright, the jQuery Foundation, and is released under the terms of the jQuery License.
 The original can be obtained from <https://github.com/jquery/jquery>.